J. C. Hendrix: Racing career

 Hendrix made his NASCAR debut at Lakewood Speedway, near his hometown of Griffin, Georgia.
 Driving the No. 68 Plymouth, he finished 15th after crashing.
 He broke into the top ten during his next race, at Columbia Speedway, where he finished ninth.
 Hendrix returned to Lakewood later that year, where he sat on the pole but finished thirteenth, sixteen laps down to winner Richard Petty.
 In 1960, W. J. Ridgeway signed Hendrix to run at the newly built Atlanta Motor Speedway.
 Hendrix fell out of the race with a connecting rod problem and finished 27th.
 Driving for Fred Clark in car number 30 for the 1961 National 400, Hendrix started 30th but worked his way up to tenth by the end of the race.
 Running his final race in 1961 at North Wilkesboro Speedway, Hendrix started 19th and finished 13th.

-He died on April 13, 1963, in a crash at Cleveland Speedway in Tennessee.
+Hendrix died on April 13, 1963, in a crash at Cleveland Speedway in Tennessee.